ColinMaudry/dita-rdf/README.md

 * the file as data on a file system, that has a path and can be moved or renamed
 * the information contained in this file that results from its interpretation (by an XML editor or a PDF viewer).

-For instance, let’s consider a DITA topic.
+For instance, letï¿½s consider a DITA topic.
 If the topic is renamed, can we consider that the topic was modified?
 The file was modified, but the meaning born by the topic remains untouched.

 # Background